Jack-Naughton/arduino-docs-content/content/hardware/02.uno/carriers/uno-media-carrier/essentials.md

         This library allows you to communicate with I2C / TWI devices.
     </EssentialElement>
     <EssentialElement title="SPI" type="library" link="https://docs.arduino.cc/language-reference/en/functions/communication/SPI/">
-        The SPI library allows you to communicate with SPI devices, with the Arduino board as the controller device.
+        The SPI library allows you to communicate with SPI devices using the Arduino board as the controller.
     </EssentialElement>
 </EssentialsColumn>